Hainan western ring railway

-The Hainan western ring railway has a long history, some of its sections dating to World War II.
-It has achieved its present form upon the completion of a major expansion and upgrade project in 2005.
-After that, the Hainan western ring railway (including a few minor side branches) remained the island's only railway until the opening of the Hainan eastern ring high-speed railway in 2010, which connects to the western ring at its both end points.
+The Hainan Western Ring Railway has a long history, some of its sections dating to World War II.
+It has achieved its present form upon completing a major expansion and upgrade project in 2005.
+After that, the Hainan Western Ring Railway (including a few minor side branches) remained the island's only railway until the opening of the Hainan Eastern Ring high-speed Railway in 2010, which connects to the Western Ring at both endpoints.

-As of 2019, the Hainan western ring railway is primarily used for freight, and has only very limited passenger service.
-The new Hainan Western Ring High-Speed Railway, primarily for passenger service, has been constructed along a fairly similar, but slightly shorter (344 km) route.
+As of 2019, the Hainan Western Ring Railway is primarily used for freight and has limited passenger service.
+The new Hainan Western Ring High-Speed Railway, primarily for passenger service, has been constructed along a fairly similar but slightly shorter (344 km) route.